AdriaPadilla/InstaloaderScripts/README.md

 Here you'll find some scripts to make your live easier when working with Instaloader data.

+## Important

+Instaloader is constantly improving and evolving, and adapting its code to platform changes.
+This implies that some endpoints may change, and some of the scripts may stop working.

+The objective of this repository is to serve as an example, it has educational purposes, and in no case does it pretend to be perfect or fully functional.

 Please, see: [Instaloader](https://instaloader.github.io/)

 - Json files to Excel